Bruno Michaud: Club

+Michaud's first Swiss Cup win was in their 1962–63 season.
+The Wankdorf Stadium hosted the cup final on 15 April 1963, and Basel played against favourites Grasshopper Club Zürich.
+Two goals after half time, one by Heinz Blumer and the second from Otto Ludwig gave Basel a 2–0 victory.

-Michaud's first Cup win was in 1962–63 and the first championship title was achieved in Basel's 1966–67 season.
-In that same season Michaud also won the double with Basel.
-In the Cup final in the former Wankdorf Stadium on 15 May 1967 Basel's opponents were Lausanne-Sports.
-Helmut Hauser scored the decisive goal via penalty.
+Michaud's first championship title was achieved in Basel's 1966–67 season.
+In that same season, Michaud also won the double with Basel.
+In the Cup final, again in the former Wankdorf Stadium, on 15 May 1967, Basel's opponents were Lausanne-Sports.
+Helmut Hauser scored the decisive goal via a penalty.
 The game went down in football history due to the sit-down strike that followed that penalty goal.
-With the score at 1–1 after 88 minutes play, referee Karl Göppel awarded Basel a controversial penalty.
-André Grobéty had pushed Hauser gently in the back and Hauser let himself drop theatrically.
-After the 2–1 lead for Basel the Lausanne players subsequently refused to resume the game and they sat down demonstratively on the pitch.
+With the score at 1–1 after 88 minutes of play, referee Karl Göppel awarded Basel a controversial penalty.
+André Grobéty had pushed Hauser gently in the back, and Hauser let himself drop theatrically.
+After the 2–1 lead for Basel, the Lausanne players subsequently refused to resume the game and they sat down demonstratively on the pitch.
 The referee was forced to abandon the match.
 Basel were awarded the cup with a 3–0 forfait.

+Michaud won his second championship title in Basel's 1968–69 season.
+They finished the season just one point clear of second-placed Lausanne-Sports.
+Basel won 13 of the 26 games, drawing ten, losing three times; they scored 48 goals, conceding 28.
+He won the championship with Basel for the third time in this 1969–70 season.
+The team again finished one point clear of Lausanne-Sports, who again ended in second position.
+Basel won 15 of the 26 games, drawing seven, losing four times.
+They scored 59 goals, conceding 23.

+During his time with Basel, Michaud played a total of 468 games for Basel, scoring a total of 30 goals.
+268 of these games were in the Swiss Super League, 45 in the Swiss Cup, 43 in the UEFA competitions (European Cup, European Cup Winners' Cup, Fairs Cup and Cup of the Alps) and 112 were friendly games.
+He scored 19 goals in the domestic league, two in the cup, one in the European games and the other eight were scored during the test games.

-During his time with Basel Michaud played a total of 355 competitive games and scored 22 goals, including Championship and Cup as well as European Cup, European Cup Winners' Cup and Fairs Cup.
-He retired from his playing career after the 1969–70 season after winning his third championship.
-He stayed with the club and became technical director for the period that Benthaus remained trainer.
+After having an active career, Michaud stayed with the club and became technical director for the period that Benthaus remained trainer.

 International playing career

 Michaud was called up by trainers Alfredo Foni and Erwin Ballabio into the Switzerland national football team.
-He played fifteen times for the Swiss national football team.
+He played fifteen times for the Switzerland national team.
 He played his debut for Switzerland on 24 May 1967 in the Hardturm, in Zürich, in front of 21,337 spectators in the legendary 7–1 win against Romania.
 Michaud played his last game for his country on 15 October 1969 in Thessaloniki under coach Erwin Ballabio.
 The 1970 FIFA World Cup qualification game for UEFA Group 1 ended with a 1–4 defeat against Greece.